 In summary, the enforcement of the War on Drugs is an extreme mistep on behalf of the U.S. Government.
 The laws revolving around drugs began due to actual racism.
 The opiates with the Chinese, and so on and so forth.
 Yet, we let the “War” get out of control.
 It is an unwinnable war and not only places an extreme strain upon our economy, especially with it in the dire straits as it is now, but also does little to combat the actual issue with drugs and addiction.
 We do practically nothing to help out the addict, yet continually incarcerate them for longer and longer periods of time.
 Not to mention the great idea of “minimum sentencing laws” which is for a whole other blog post!
 While we should be offering these individuals the help they need, we instead “punish” them for what in most cases is a completely victimless act, and is not caused by the person being a “bad” or “dangerous” individual, but instead struggling with an extremely hard to beat disease that kills thousands upon thousands of people yearly.

 I have trouble comprehending how we have come to the point as a society that while starting to agree that drug addiction is a disease; so much so that the American Health Association, upon dozens of other National Medical Associations have declared it a disease; yet we punish those inflicted by this terrible disease.
 Would we place individuals with diabetes in jail because they still had the disease and hadn’t got rid of it?
 No!
 We as a society feel the need to offer health care for free to those who can’t afford it so they may live long, healthy and prosperous lives.
 Yet, with the stigma that surrounds addiction, we deny most of the people infected with this disease the proper care and help to control it so they may live normal, happy, and productive lives.
 Instead, we consistently punish them for their behaviors (i.e. using drugs) that are associated with this disease.
 Does incarcerating an individual for 90 days for “Under the Influence” help an addict?
 (This is the mandatory sentence for this charge in California!
-Kind of hard to explain how being hammered on alcohol driving a 4,000lbs vehicle, or in essence a weapon constitutes an 8 hour stay in the bullpen, yet walking down the street high deserves 3 months hard time.)
+Kind of hard to explain how being intoxicated on alcohol while driving a vehicle, or in essence a weapon constitutes an 8 hour stay in the bullpen, yet walking down the street high deserves 3 months hard time.)

 Yet, do these long stays incarcerated help the addict?
 One might think so as they do “dry” up in jail.
 Yet, statistics show time and time again that the addict goes back to the same old lifestyle of using and abusing chemicals after they are released, only to get caught up with the law again and repeat the vicious cycle.
 It seems we are spinning our wheels while addicts are dying, and it isn’t right!